mfisher5/mf-fish546-2016-PCod/notebooks/README.md

 `Testing stacks Parameters II.ipynb` : stacks v1.42.
 Full code for finishing ustacks parameter -M, and for comparing outputs from different ustacks parameters, 11/7/2016
 <br>
 <br>
-`stacks-Undercalling Heterozygotes I.ipynb` : stacks v1.42.
-Description of alternations and testing with additional filtering scripts from Marine Brieuc, for use with pstacks (with reference genome).
+`Testing stacks output v1.44.ipynb` : stacks v1.44. installing and running new version of stacks, and then manually checking genotype calling.
 <br>
 <br>
 `stacks-Undercalling Heterozygotes II.ipynb` : stacks v1.42.
 Description of alternations and testing with additional filtering scripts from Marine Brieuc, for use with cstacks (without reference genome).